Commonly Asked Questions: About the Center for Tobacco Products (CTP)

 Section 915 of the Federal Food, Drug, and Cosmetic Act requires FDA to issue regulations requiring the testing and reporting of tobacco product constituents, ingredients, and additives that FDA determines should be tested to protect the public health.
 Once FDA issues a proposed rule related to Section 915, it will be available for public comment.
 You can track the status of the proposed rule through the Unified Agenda, which semi-annually lists all of the Agency’s projected publication dates.
 Additionally, for more information about the FDA rulemaking process, visit our Rules and Regulations page.

 No matter what they taste, smell, or look like, all tobacco products can be harmful to your health.
 The Family Smoking Prevention and Tobacco Control Act grants FDA the authority, and responsibility, to reduce the harm of tobacco products.
 The most effective way to achieve the greatest reduction in tobacco-related death and disease is to stop using all tobacco products.
-However, FDA understands there is a potential market for bold and innovative tobacco products that could present less health risks to consumers.
-These items are called modified risk tobacco products (MRTPs), and they are tobacco products that are sold or distributed that have demonstrated reduced harm or risk of tobacco-related disease.
-In order to market an MRTP, manufacturers need to submit an MRTP application and extensive scientific studies and analyses for FDA evaluation.
-To date, no applications have been submitted.
+However, FDA understands there is a potential market for tobacco products that could present less health risks to consumers.
+These items are called modified risk tobacco products (MRTPs), and they are tobacco products that are sold or distributed for use to reduce harm or risk of tobacco-related disease associated with commercially marketed tobacco products.
+FDA can issue an order authorizing the marketing of a product claiming reduced harm or risk, only if the evidence submitted in the application includes, among other things, data showing that the product will or is expected to benefit the health of the population as a whole.
+Furthermore, if a proposed MRTP is a new tobacco product (not yet on the market), a person or entity seeking to bring that MRTP to market is subject to premarket requirements (e.g., substantial equivalence, exemption from substantial equivalence, or a premarket tobacco application) in addition to MRTP requirements.
+To learn more, see FDA’s Modified Risk Tobacco Products webpage.

 As the safety and efficacy of e-cigarettes have not been fully studied, consumers of e-cigarette products currently have no way of knowing whether e-cigarettes are safe for their intended use, how much nicotine or other potentially harmful chemicals are being inhaled during use, or if there are any benefits associated with using these products.
 Further research is needed to assess the potential public health benefits and risks of electronic cigarettes.

-Currently, only e-cigarettes that are marketed for therapeutic purposes are regulated by the FDA Center for Drug Evaluation and Research.
+Currently, only e-cigarettes that are marketed for therapeutic purposes are regulated by the FDA's Center for Drug Evaluation and Research.
 For more information, please visit FDA’s Electronic Cigarettes page.

 To report a potential violation of the Family Smoking Prevention and Tobacco Control Act, you can call Center for Tobacco Products’ Call Center at (877) CTP-1373 or send an email to AskCTP@fda.hhs.gov.